SylwiaBlinow/Cyclistic/README.md

 ![Picture13](https://github.com/SylwiaBlinow/Cyclistic/assets/156024627/9f59635c-f20c-4c06-b6cb-35140350699c)

-3. I added 3 more columns: ride_length for duration of the trip, day_of_week ((1 = Sunday, 7 = Saturday) and month.
+3. I made new table and added 3 more columns: ride_length for duration of the trip, day_of_week ((1 = Sunday, 7 = Saturday) and month.

-4. I unfiltered trips with ride_lenghth lower than 2 minutes.
+4. I unfiltered trips with ride_lenghth lower than 2 minutes because are potentially test rides.
+In addition it helps to remove potentially negative ride length

 5. I counted again number of row and the results was 4 166 574

 ### IV.
 Analyze — Find the Patterns